 Texas Recycling moved to the Jubilee Park area in December 2015.
 Compared to the previous location in a light industrial area of Northwest Dallas, this new location on S. Barry Ave. placed the plant across the street from residences.
-This fostered an opportunity to become involved with the neighborhood and share enthusiasm for recycling with the community.
+This fostered an opportunity to become involved with the neighborhood and share enthusiasm for recycling in Dallas with the community.

 Community job fairs at the Jubilee Park Community Center are one of the ways Texas Recycling became immersed in the area.
 Participating in job fairs allows residents to apply and learn about job opportunities at the nearby Texas Recycling plant.
 According to Litman, Texas Recycling has employed several community residents.

 Texas Recycling also participates in National Nights Out in Jubilee Park, as well as in neighboring Owenwood and Dolphin Heights areas.
 At these events, the business shares information about their facility and recycling, including the Texas Recycling Buy Back Center where locals can sell recyclables such as paper, cardboard, and aluminum cans to earn extra income and help pay for community summer camp programs.
 Similarly, Texas Recycling has participated in wellness fairs.
 Plus, Texas Recycling helps sponsor these events, supporting food supplies and other needs.
 “We make ourselves visible if assistance is ever needed,” says Litman.
 Action Shred of Texas, a sister company that provides commercial paper shredding and document destruction, also holds shredding events for the communities.
 This is in addition to collaborating with Texas Recycling at job fairs, wellness fairs, and other events.

 Litman is a past president of the nonprofit organization Jewish Family Service of Greater Dallas (JFS).
 He introduced JFS to Jubilee Park organizers and initiated a partnership that brings JFS services to Jubilee Park residents.